 With the holidays right around the corner, people are getting ready to dig into their wallets and start spending.
 Yet, they are also looking for great deals and ways to save money – especially in this economy.
 What a perfect time to launch a fundraiser for your school, church or non-profit organization by offering discount shopping cards.
 A discount card fundraiser is not only a great tool for raising money, but also for spreading awareness about your organization as the cards generally allow for customization with your organization or group’s logo and tagline.

 A discount shopping card is a wallet-sized card with a selection of prearranged discounts at local businesses and national merchants in your area.
 Each card sells for around $10-$25 and provides for unlimited usage of special offers for one year.
 Your organization can set a card price or allow buyers to select a donation amount in exchange for a discount card.
 The organization should require a minimum donation that covers expenses and a small donation, yet allow donors to donate more per card.

-This is where DoJiggy can help!
+If you’re wondering how to manage card sales and donations, this is where DoJiggy can help!
 With our crowdfunding platform, each of your sellers (event participants) registers online and creates their own fundraising page with pictures and videos, a mission statement, and a fundraising thermometer that goes up as they reach their fundraising goal.
 Participants send emails to friends and family who securely make donations and card sales.
 DoJiggy Pledge will also track total dollars earned, top fundraising individuals and teams, and much more, making managing the program seamless for the fundraising event organizer.
 The added incentive of competition and prizes and awards for the top fundraisers will allow your organization to raise more money this holiday season.

 Organize a Dining Out in the Community Event